 From my experience, students who struggle a bit with the language, generally stay in homestay (when you stay with a family) or shared accommodations (your school or agency rents a spot in a room for you) for the first month and, only after that, they feel confident enough to go and find a place for themselves.

-Staying in Homestays
+Staying in Homestays in Australia

 Staying in homestays will assist you to get used to the new culture quicker.
 Homestay packages generally include 2 meals during the week: breakfast and dinner, and 3 meals on the weekends, but this can vary among homestay companies.